saverymax/selective_indexing/README.md

 you can be fairly confident that BmCS has been installed correctly and is ready for further use.
 If options such as journal-drop are included, no assertions will be run, but the system's performance can still be observed in the test results.

+Important to note is that the system will NOT pass the assertions if the models are retrained.
+The values used were hand-selected for these models and the values will have to be recalculated or the tests redesigned if new models are provided.

 Further functional testing can be performed using the pytest package.
 ```